-Hemp hearts, or hulled hemp seeds, come in many different sizes and are a standard product you'll find on most health food store and supermarket shelves today.
+Hemp hearts, or organic hulled hemp seeds, come in many different sizes and are a standard product you'll find on most health food store and supermarket shelves today.
 The versatility of hemp hearts in the kitchen makes them an excellent addition to your pantry for many different reasons.

 Some of the most popular hemp seed-based products include:

-Hemp seed oil - comes from pressed hemp seed and is a highly concentrated, anti-bacterial product used in skincare to aid with conditions such as eczema (or dry skin) and acne.
+This comes from pressed hemp seed and is a highly concentrated, anti-bacterial product used in skincare to aid with conditions such as eczema (or dry skin) and acne.
 Hemp oil may also have efficacy in treating PMS symptoms.
 When produced for ingestion (not to be confused with cannabidiol (CBD) oil) it may provide pain relief due to its anti-inflammatory properties.

-Hemp protein powder - contains high quantities of edestin, an easily digestible protein containing all 10 (!) essential amino acids.
+This contains high quantities of edestin, an easily digestible protein containing all 10 (!) essential amino acids.
 Also, hemp protein comes with many advantages when compared to eating animal protein, especially processed meats which may lead to an increased risk of heart disease.

-Hemp milk - is made from hemp seeds that are soaked and ground in water.
+Hemp milk is made from whole hemp seeds that are soaked and ground in water.
 Not only does it look like milk in colour but also tastes quite similar.
 Healthier than rice and almond milk, this delicious milk alternative goes well with cereals, oatmeal, or just by itself!
 If you're avoiding gluten, soy, and lactose, hemp milk may be just the product for you.

 How to Eat Hemp Seeds?